sapporo-wes/sapporo/SAPPORO-service/README.md

 ---

-To change the log level, edit `./Docker-compose.yml`.
-When set as `LOG_LEVEL=DEBUG`, Traceback of Python is displayed in `./log/flask.log`.
+To change the log level, edit `./docker-compose.yml`.
+When set as `LOG_LEVEL=DEBUG`, traceback of Python is displayed in `./log/flask.log`.

 ```shell
     environment: